Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Department of Psychology, Carnegie Mellon University

-Director: Laurie M. Heller
+Director: Dr. Laurie M. Heller

 Affiliated Graduate Programs:Psychology Ph.D., Center for the Neural Basis of Cognition